joeykap123/Projects/README.md

 # Overview

 This repository will store any notable projects I have worked on.

-# Overview of the Automation System functionality

-    TODO::: NOT YET IMPLEMENTED

-# Overview of the EPubReader functionality

-    TODO::: NOT YET IMPLEMENTED

 # Overview of Page Rank Analysis Project
 This project did not require coding and thus no functionality needs to be noted.
 The PageRankAnalysis folder contains a PowerPoint and PDF document of the presentation I prepared, a short PDF of notes I created, and a PDF documenting the requirements for this presentation.
 This project sought to explain how Page Rank works, its impact in computing, and the Linear Algebra that allows the algorithm to function.